 Paddack, Castro struggle as Twins lose to Yankees in series opener

-Chris Paddack pitched around Castro's first-inning error, but Castro didn't have a strong jump on a line drive that sailed over his head for a two-run double with two outs in the fourth inning.
-The Twins were handed a 5-1 loss at Target Field, the first time they dropped a series opener in their last seven series.
+Chris Paddack pitched around Castro's first-inning error, but Castro threw to the wrong base on a sacrifice fly in the second inning and he didn't have a strong jump on a line drive that sailed over him for a two-run double with two outs in the fourth inning.
+The mistakes added up and the Twins were handed a 5-1 loss at Target Field, the first time they dropped a series opener in their past seven series.

+"It was very unlike us," Twins manager Rocco Baldelli said.
+"It was very unlike the brand and type of baseball we've been playing."

 Paddack yielded 12 hits, matching his career high in a start, and five runs in five innings.
-He left nine men on base.
+He mostly pitched well in jams, leaving nine men on base.

 Sign up for our Twins Update newsletter

-During the fourth inning, with the Twins trailing by two runs, Paddack was on the verge of his first 1-2-3 inning.
-Then he issued a six-pitch walk to Soto and Aaron Judge reached through an infield single, a slow roller to third base.
-Next up was Alex Verdugo, who smacked a line drive to center, the ball carrying over the glove of a leaping Castro to drive in two key insurance runs.
+During the fourth inning, with the Twins down by two runs, Paddack was on the verge of his first 1-2-3 inning.
+Then he issued a six-pitch walk to Soto and Aaron Judge hit a slow roller to third base for an infield single.
+Next up was Alex Verdugo, who smacked a line drive to center, the ball carrying over the glove of a leaping Castro to double New York's lead.

-Paddack worked ahead in counts, throwing a first-pitch strike to 22 of his 29 batters, and hitters whiffed plenty against his fastball.
-He just couldn't take advantage of it.
+"For sure, I had a chance," Castro said.
+"He hit the ball pretty good, and he had the backspin, so it went over me.
+I thought I was right underneath that ball, but he hit that pretty good, so it got over me."

+Paddack allowed three consecutive singles to begin the second inning.
+One run scored on a lineout to center for a sacrifice fly, and Castro made an ill-advised throw to the plate, allowing a runner to move from second to third.

 BOXSCORE: New York Yankees 5, Twins 1